rsb/aws-serverless/README.md

 # sls
-Golang package to manage AWS serverless resources using terraform
+Golang package to handle all things AWS with a focus on serverless computing.